alyeshaaziz049-sudo/digital-health-GPH-/README.md

 ## COVID-19 State level Data Visualization:
 -------------------------------------------
-This repository contains a simple **R Shiny dashboard** made to explore COVID-19 data at the state level.
-It shows COVID-19 infections, deaths, ICU beds, and pollution using interactive charts.
+This repository contains a simple **R Shiny Application** which can be used to explore COVID-19 data at the state level.
+It shows COVID-19 infections, deaths, ICU beds, and pollution using different plots with incorporated filters.

 The Shiny App will show: